xiaobaozidi/Lysofuzzing/README.md

 We provide a modified `magma_dgf` directory, which includes changes to the benchmark environment settings.
 Please use this version for compatibility.

 The `magma_dgf` currently supports multiple DGFs, including **Lyso**, **Titan**, **SelectFuzz**, **AFLGo**, and **FishFuzz**.
+One challenge in evaluating DGFs is that they often use different benchmarks, making it difficult to compare their effectiveness.
-Our goal is to integrate more DGFs into this benchmark, so feel free to contribute additional ones.
+Our goal is to integrate more DGFs into a standardized benchmark, so feel free to contribute additional ones.

+## 3. Lyso Structure
+lyso
+├── build.sh
+├── compilei\_fuzzer.sh
+├── fetch.sh
+├── findings.sh
+├── instrument.sh
+├── llvmpass
+├── preinstall.sh
+├── repo
+├── runonce.sh
+├── run.sh
+├── scripts
+├── src
+└── targets